 MHQP Data Spotlights the Troubling State of Pediatric Care in Boston Globe Article

 An article by Jessica Bartlett in this past Sunday’s Boston Globe asserts that “independent pediatric practices are struggling to survive.”
-MHQP is pleased to help bring attention to this critical issue by providing data cited by the author.
+MHQP is pleased to have helped bring attention to this critical issue by providing data cited by the author.